Analysis of Semi-Supervised Learning on Hypergraphs: Main results

 \subsubsection{Higher Order Hypergraph Learning}

-We observe from the definition of \( \Delta_\infty^{(k,p)} \) and the limiting energy functional \eqref{eq:main:limitingEnergy} that the notion of locality encoded by hyperedges of size \( k+1 \) appears through higher powers of the sampling density \( \rho \).
-This has the beneficial effect of amplifying the contribution of high-density regions during learning.
-As mentioned in the introduction, this illustrates that hypergraph learning---at least in the classical formulation---modifies where pairwise interactions occur, but not how they occur.
-In contrast, the HOHL framework fundamentally alters the nature of interactions by introducing higher-order terms.
+In contrast to the $p$-Dirichlet form of \eqref{eq:main:hypergraphEnergy}, the HOHL framework fundamentally alters the nature of interactions between vertices by introducing higher-order terms.
 For instance, the term \( v^\top (L^{(2)})^2 v \) incorporates nested finite differences of \( L^{(2)}(x_i) \) (see \cite{TutSpec}), which already represent aggregated information from multiple neighbors.
-Such terms approximate second-order derivatives (see Section \ref{sec:main:HOHL}) and cannot be decomposed into purely pairwise interactions.
-In this way, HOHL better leverages the hypergraph structure by simultaneously modifying the support of interactions (via multiscale decompositions) and the mechanism of interaction (through higher-order regularization).
+Such terms approximate second-order derivatives (see Section \ref{sec:main:HOHL}) and in this way, HOHL leverages the hypergraph structure by simultaneously modifying the support of interactions (via multiscale decompositions) and the mechanism of interaction (through higher-order regularization).

-We obtain the following asymptotic consistency result for HOHL/ the multiscale Laplacian learning energy \eqref{eq:multiscale}.
+We obtain the following asymptotic consistency result for the HOHL surrogate \eqref{eq:multiscale}.
 Figure~\ref{fig:wellIllPosedHOHL} provides a visual summary of the result.